-We're testing short-term, self-chosen wellness resources for managing stress, taking care of human bodies, and building supportive work-teams.
+Overall, we test short-term, self-chosen resources for managing stress, taking care of human bodies, and building supportive work-teams.
 From classes to coaching to gear, participants are using and evaluating physical, mental, and team health tools.

 The D.C.
-Nonprofit Wellness Fund facilitates a charitable program (hosted at the Greater Washington Community Foundation) of learning pilots to identify how the philanthropic and nonprofit sectors can: 1) boost worker and teacher health, 2) support recruitment, productivity and retention, and 3) build cultures of well-being and teamwork to better support missions and/or students.
+Nonprofit Wellness Fund is a charitable program (hosted at the Greater Washington Community Foundation) learning how to equitably: 1) boost worker and teacher health, 2) support recruitment, productivity and retention, and 3) build cultures of well-being and teamwork to better support missions and/or students.
 We say "equitably" because wellness, like everything, is affected by oppression in society.

 Many jobs are hard, but nonprofit and teaching jobs in DC add special challenges.
 Long hours are common.
 Low pay is expected.
 Frustration is rampant.
 These hard-working world-changers tend to neglect their physical and mental health, putting aside personal needs to care for others.
 More stress translates to higher cortisol levels and inevitable health problems.

 Lately, nonprofit and education life has gotten even more difficult: Financial insecurity at work from fundraising gaps.
 Financial insecurity at home from our paychecks.
 Greater demand for nonprofit and school services.
 Daily attacks on our sector and in our communities.
 Additional oppression from a society that doesn't value our contribution (professionally or personally).

 Yet, world-changers and teachers don't do much to prevent burnout.
 We haven't caught up to the corporate/tech world (where wellness is a growing $7 billion industry) we don't offer much beyond basic health insurance.
 Without support, it's difficult to replenish our depleted intellect, creativity, stamina and joy.

 Our first pilot looked at how physical and mental health tools affect individuals, teams, and organizations.